ansh2822/Workout-Tracker/README.md

 - Responsive design for both desktop and mobile devices.

 ## Getting Started
-1.Clone the repository to your local machine:
+1. Clone the repository to your local machine:
 ```git clone https://github.com/your-username/workout-tracker-app.git```

 1. Open the project directory: